wassname/scrape_r_rational/data/cache2/2pdug7.md

 >  - City of Angles and twoflower's other stories too
 >  - [Embers](https://www.fanfiction.net/s/5398503/), which is a rational ATLAfanfic.
 Currently rereading while on the train.
 >  - Harry Potter and the Natural 20 (only Book 1)
+>
 > I gave [Hogwarts Battle School](https://www.fanfiction.net/s/8379655/) a try; imagine Quirrell's battles are part of the standard curriculum and the school is built around that.
 The lack of editing makes it a bit hard to read though.
->

->> **u/StefanGagne** [+2]  *City of Angles Municipal Government**
+>> **u/StefanGagne** [+2]  *City of Angles Municipal Government* (23 hours later)
 >>
 >> Thanks so much for the recommendation!
+>>
 >> [Floating Point](http://stefangagne.com/floatingpoint) is definitely inspired by my experiences here on /r/rational while writing City of Angles.
 Hope you folks like it!
->>

-> **u/None** [+3] *
+> **u/None** [+3]  (19 hours later)
 >
 > An endless cascade of Worm and other fanfics on spacebattles and SV.

+> **u/Nepene** [+3]  (21 hours later)
 >

-> **u/Nepene** [+3] *
+> I'm reading four works on a regular basis at the moment.
 >
-> I'm reading four works on a regular basis at the moment.
 > Pact.
 A web serial about a magical boy whose entire world is built to torture and twist him into a malevolent being of evil.
 Awesome to read, really dramatic, I have recommended it to lots of people and the author /u/wildbow is a redditor so in touch with the people.
+>
 > A cloudy path.
 A worm/ supreme crossover fanfic.
 Excellently written, everyone seeks to accomplish their goals well, lots of pain and agony.
 Lackscreativity isn't on reddit as far as I know, but is accessible elsewhere.
+>
 > With this Ring, another fanfiction involving the orange ring and all sorts of varied shenanigans, shows what you can really do and what you can't with a magical ring of super powers, the value of teamwork.
+>
 > RWBY the gamer, another fanfiction about a person who gains the power to use the power of video games in his life and seeks to use it to save everyone against an endless run of unstoppable monsters.
+>
 > Two year emperor, about an emperor taking on DnD and abusing the rules to defeat gods.
 Sadly less regular, merely once a week.
+>
 > Mother of Learning too.
 Once a month.
+>
 > I do read a lot of non fanfiction stuff, but most of the low hanging fruit, really good stuff, I've read, or tried and not liked.
 There are the cosmere books by /u/mistborn for example, but even he can only write two or three books a year.
 A lot of other authors I like such as GRRMartin or Patrick Rothfuss take a long time to do new books.
 So I really appreciate regular good stuff.
+>
 > For Pact, I get a lot of enjoyment out of it so I pay wildbow via patreon.
 If you do enjoy a web serial author or author like that you should definitely do so too.
 If you want more of this good stuff on a regular basis paying for it helps a lot.
 I've bought all of Brandon Sanderson's books.
+>
 > Plus, paying top tier authors like wildbow means more material for fanfiction.
 I like having some little pleasure to wake up to in the morning before work.
 Pact definitely hits the spot, and so do a lot of the derivative works.
+>
 > Both of them talked about making video games in their universes which would be great if that ever finished too.
 Rational games are fun too.

+> **u/whywhisperwhy** [+2]  (2 hours later)
 >

-> **u/whywhisperwhy** [+2] *
->
 > These aren't really long stories but I have a list of excellent shorter, rational stories posted in this subreddit's threads if you want me to PM them to you for perusal.
->

->> **u/alexanderwales** [+3]  *Time flies like an arrow**
+>> **u/alexanderwales** [+3]  *Time flies like an arrow* (3 hours later)
 >>
 >> I'd like this PM as well.

+>> **u/libertarian_reddit** [+1]  (2 hours later)
 >>

->> **u/libertarian_reddit** [+1] *
->>
 >> That sounds excellent!
->>

-> **u/mhd-hbd** [+2]  *Writes 'The World is Your Oyster, The Universe is Your Namesake'**
+> **u/mhd-hbd** [+2]  *Writes 'The World is Your Oyster, The Universe is Your Namesake'* (20 hours later)
 >
 > [After Life][1] by Simon Funk.
 Brain uploading-based singularity.
+>
 > [Ra][2] by Sam Hughes.
 Young Earth Hypothesis just got a lot more sinister.
+>
 > [Lighting Up the Dark][3] (Naruto fanfic, doesn't require knowledge of the setting, but feel free to look up canon appearances in the [wiki][4]) by [Velorien][5].
 Loosely based on that one HPMOR omake.
+>
 > [1]:http://sifter.org/~simon/AfterLife/
 > [2]:http://qntm.org/ra
 > [3]:https://www.fanfiction.net/s/9311012/1/Lighting-Up-the-Dark
 > [4]:http://naruto.wikia.com/wiki/Narutopedia
 > [5]:https://www.fanfiction.net/u/3344060/Velorien

+> **u/None** [+2]  (a day later)
 >

-> **u/None** [+2] *
+> On the webs:
 >
-> On the webs:
 > * *Following the Phoenix*
 > * *Avatar Korra Punches Her Way Through the Hypothesis Space*
+>
 > On my Kindle:
+>
 > * *Harry Potter and the Natural 20*, book 2
 > * *Player of Games* by Ian Banks -- when it manages to be less boring than HPN20
+>
 > In the personal queue to be finished:
+>
 > * *City of Angles*

+> **u/Integrated_Delusions** [+2]  *The Flying Kiwi* (5 days later)
 >

-> **u/Integrated_Delusions** [+2]  *The Flying Kiwi**
+> Online fiction:
 >
-> Online fiction:
 > [Pact](http://pactwebserial.wordpress.com/2013/12/17/bonds-1-1/): I'm enjoying Pact.
 Not as much overall as Worm, but there are some moments that are pretty awesome like [6.11](#s "not existing when the Behaim's do their thing with perception, and it goes straight from 6.10->6.12.
 Meta shenanigans are best shenanigans.")
+>
 > [Citadel](http://unillustrated.wordpress.com/monster/): It's exactly what would happen if you cross Super Powereds' setting with characters from Worm.
 Not enough story yet to get a really good feel for how it's going to turn out, and the chapter length leaves something to be desired, although the update rate makes up for it.
 So far, I'm willing to keep reading it, which is more than I can say for most serials I start.
+>
 > I second [Hard Reset](http://www.fimfiction.net/story/67362/hard-reset), and its sequels.
 Entertaining time loop shenanigans, and the characterization is pretty good ([Pinkie Pie](#s " narrator is best narrator.")).
 It's worth mentioning that I've never watched the show, or had any interest in watching the show, but I still found it fairly entertaining.
+>
 > While we're on the subject of ponyfic, [Fallout Equestria](http://www.equestriadaily.com/2011/04/story-fallout-equestria.html) is one of my favorite pieces of fiction.
 Dark MLP!Fallout, not much else to say.
+>
 > [The Optimalverse](http://www.fimfiction.net/story/62074/friendship-is-optimal), as mentioned elsewhere in this thread, is also pretty good.
 Satisfying values through ponies and friendship has never been more gratifying.
 Or terrifying, depending on your viewpoint and whether or not CelestAI's actions creep you the hell out.
+>
 > [Leftover Soup](http://leftoversoup.com/first.php) is a webcomic that I enjoy almost as much as the author's comments.
 There were quite a few times while reading it and thought "Huh, you know, that's a good point.
 I never thought of it that way."
+>
 > [The SilverClawShift Campaign Archives](http://www.giantitp.com/forums/showthread.php?116836-The-SilverClawShift-Campaign-Archives): What everybody wishes their DnD group was like.
 Fairly epic campaign.
+>
 > [Old Man Henderson](http://1d4chan.org/wiki/Old_Man_Henderson): what every GM is terrified their group will be like.
+>
 > [Inviolate](https://www.fanfiction.net/s/5536346/1/Inviolate): A DC universe spanning conspiracy.
 Probably better if you have previous understanding of the universe, but I found it entertaining with just a layman's knowledge base.
+>
 > Good ol' paperbacks:
+>
 > Finished up [Blood Song](http://www.amazon.ca/Blood-Song-Ravens-Shadow-Novel-ebook/dp/B00ABKGG0C/ref=sr_1_1?ie=UTF8&qid=1419178029&sr=8-1&keywords=blood+song) and its sequel [Tower Lord](http://www.amazon.ca/Tower-Lord-Ravens-Shadow-Novel-ebook/dp/B00G3L6ML6/ref=pd_sim_kinc_1?ie=UTF8&refRID=0SRXJXAKWQQ2P0QAKMZK) not too long ago.
 Really enjoyed Blood Song, had a few issues with Tower Lord, but overall two very good books.
+>
 > [The Red Knight](http://www.amazon.ca/Red-Knight-Traitor-Son-Cycle-ebook/dp/B007ZFPUL2/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1419178346&sr=1-1&keywords=the+red+knight) was pretty good as well, although it did have a tendency to get caught up in medieval armor jargon.
 I have no idea what most of those word were, but understanding is not necessary to enjoy the story.
+>
 > [The Dragon's Path](http://www.amazon.ca/Dragons-Path-Dagger-Coin-ebook/dp/B0047Y16LC/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1419179208&sr=1-1&keywords=the+dragon%27s+path) is the first novel in the Dagger and the Coin series, and it looks pretty promising.
 Some entertaining political/economic maneuvering.
+>
 > For fans of the Dresden Files, Benedict Jacka's [Fated](http://www.amazon.ca/Fated-Alex-Verus-Benedict-Jacka-ebook/dp/B005GSYZAM/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1419179019&sr=1-1&keywords=fated) and it's sequels have much the same vibe.
 So far, it's only about as good as the early to mid Dresden Files, but the author has been improving steadily.

+> **u/unillustrated** [+2]  (a month later)
 >

-> **u/unillustrated** [+2] *
->
 > [Set in Stone](https://setinstonestory.wordpress.com/2015/01/25/chapter-01/) is a recently begun serial by Farmerbob1 about a technolithic society with some rational social engineering built in.
 He's finished two unrelated serials before so it's far more polished than you would expect from a new serial.
+>
 > Also, **Contact With Chaos** by Michael Z Williamson.
 It's a first contact scenario where humans are the technologically advanced species and the aliens are technically stone aged, though societally much more mature.
 A bit of libertarian-esque propaganda thrown it but not so heavy as to distract from the story.
 However, it is book three in a series.
 I think it stands alone but it's better in context and the other two are well worth it if you like military SF.
 The Weapon and Freehold.

+> **u/scruiser** [+2]  *CYOA* (4 days later)
 >

-> **u/scruiser** [+2]  *CYOA**
->
 > With the Christmas break, I've finally gotten around to reading A Song of Ice and Fire (also called the Game of Thrones).
 At college I never seem to find time to get a lot of reading done at once, so I mostly just kept up with web serials and fanfiction that I liked.
 So now that I have the break, I'm binge reading all at once.
 I finished the first book yesterday and am on the second book now.
 The characters definitely are not rational, but they do have consistent motivations and are competent at what they do.
 I've heard enough about the series and the author to expect any character to die at any time, and I think that has enhanced my enjoyment greatly.
+>
 > For webserials and fanfiction, mostly what you would see recommended on this subreddit.
 The two I most look forward to updates for:
+>
 > * Following the Phoenix, I would consider it equal to canon!HPMOR in some ways, perhaps better if you felt the HPMOR focused on Harry too much and you felt HPMOR was anti-feminist.
 The author switches viewpoint characters enough so that  it feels like every character has agency (especially Hermione).
 There are some complaints that the plot feels railroaded... but I think that is just a side effect of Quirrel going all out with his manipulations.
+>
 > * Pact.
 I don't like it quite as much as Worm... but I absolutely loved Worm so I still come out liking Pact a lot.
 There is arc fatigue in a few places where the story gets drawn out.
 Some of the fight scenes can be really confusing because of magic altering the viewpoint perspective.
 Also, there is in-universe reasons for the main character getting constantly screwed and his perspective being off... but it can still be annoying at times.

+> **u/None** [+2]  (2 hours later)
 >

-> **u/None** [+3] *
->
 > Currently reading [The Problem with Purity](https://www.fanfiction.net/s/4776976/1/The-Problem-with-Purity), which falls under the category of romance, mainly.
 It has only one Level 1 Intelligent Character, specifically Hermione, and she's appreciably overpowered.
 But it's a bit of fresh air for me, since most of the Harry Potter fanfiction I've encountered has only Harry as a L1IC, often overpowered, and with a harem to boot; and on top of that, Harry's excessive power allows him to smash through his primary conflicts.
+>
 > I feel like the degree to which people defer to Hermione in this story is greater than typical for people to defer to Harry in Harry-centric stories, but I don't particularly trust my judgment not to be skewed here.
 I am aware of unconscious bias and know that it generally favors men and hurts women in our society.
+>
 > This story is not what I would most recommend, but it is what I'm reading at the moment.
 It's decent but a bit long for what it is.
->

->> **u/libertarian_reddit** [+3] *
+>> **u/libertarian_reddit** [+3]  (2 hours later)
 >>
 >> >harry/draco slash
+>>
 >> ..............
 Thank you, but...no thank you.
->>

->>> **u/None** [+2] *
+>>> **u/None** [+2]  (3 hours later)
 >>>
 >>> What bothers you about it?
->>>

->>>> **u/libertarian_reddit** [+1] *
+>>>> **u/libertarian_reddit** [+1]  (5 hours later)
 >>>>
 >>>> I'm not a fan of the... "genre"
->>>>

->>>>> **u/None** [+1] *
+>>>>> **u/None** [+1]  (6 hours later)
 >>>>>
 >>>>> This one's a lot milder on that front that most I've encountered because Harry isn't the main character.
 You're left with them being cute at each other on occasion.
->>>>>

-> **u/None** [+1] *
+> **u/None** [+1]  (12 hours later)
 >
 > Honestly I'm not big into rationlist fiction.
 HPMOR is the only rationalist fic I've read.
+>
 > I'm reading Brisingr and Clash of Kings.

+> **u/Igigigif** [+1]  *IT Foxgirl* (2 days later)
 >

-> **u/Igigigif** [+1]  *IT Foxgirl**
->
 > Right now, Detective Pony v2, Small gods, and the martian

+> **u/Anderkent** [+1]  (2 days later)
 >

-> **u/Anderkent** [+1] *
->
 > [Doc Future](http://docfuture.tumblr.com)

+> **u/ancientcampus** [+1]  *juggling kittens* (3 days later)
 >

-> **u/ancientcampus** [+1]  *juggling kittens**
->
 > (Cross-posted from the "If You Liked Time Braid" topic)
 > Here's a recommendation:
 > [Hard Reset](http://www.fimfiction.net/story/67362/hard-reset), a good MLP time-loop, which I enjoyed despite having only watched 4 episodes of the show.
 It starts off Time Loopy, then shifts its focus to new and interesting magic and plot mechanics.
 (Read: it doesn't spend 50,000+ words in loops with no permanent threat to the heroine).
 Twilight's characterization would greatly appeal to HPMOR/LW fans, and I had the impression that the author was already part of the community.
 I would safely categorize it as a "rational" fic.
->

 ---